HISTORY OF CULLODEN ESTATE AND SPA

 Explore the history of the five star Culloden Estate and Spa in Belfast

-Today the Culloden Estate and Spa is one of the finest and most distinguished 5 star hotels in Northern Ireland, but not everyone is aware that this majestic Gothic mansion is steeped in history!
+Today the Culloden Estate and Spa is one of the finest and most distinguished five star hotels in Northern Ireland, but not everyone is aware that this majestic Gothic mansion is steeped in history!

-The Culloden was built in 1876 by a Mr. William Auchinleck Robinson, JP and former MP.
+The Culloden was built in 1876 by a Mr William Auchinleck Robinson, JP and former MP.
 It took two and a half years to complete, and most of the stone came from Scotland by boat, arriving in the County Down fishing village of Portaferry and being brought to the site by horse and cart.